ogbigboss/how-i-got-my-netflix-show-cancelled/pt1.0/ch09/draft1.md

 ...

 *talk about waking up the next day, funny Elvis Costello references, then end chapter on feeling very angry and wanting someone to be direct with me about what just happened given how infuriating it was given that I'm an innocent man, legally speaking*

+*mention door knock in the morning from someone you assume was a fed and saw again in late July in the essex market knocking on my door and saying they got the wrong place, I at the time thought "the troops" were leaving and it was just me and my bosses aafter that -- that guy was probably working for Netflix in some capacity in retrospect*

 *mention how infuriated you were in particular that Sam Hodges had connections to a Democratic party flaunting the idea of Diversity, and I had to deal with this bullshit in my brown-y brown skin, seems fucked up*